 Ranges and bearings were determined with National Geographic Topol, using the 7.5 minute map series.
-For less than obvious identifications, an overly long bearing line was drawn based a bearing estimated from the scale.
-An elevation profile of this line allowed narrowing the choices, which could then be examined in more detail.
-Features such as multiple summits, ridges, cliffs, or the general configuration would often allow definite identification.
-For confirmation, an elevation profile was done on the final bearing line to the feature.
-Holding a ruler across the elevation display on the monitor would indicate if the feature would be visible.
-With the drag and drop scale, the number of candidates for an ID are greatly reduced.
+For less than obvious identifications, an overly long bearing line can be drawn on the NGS Topol map based a bearing estimated from the drag and drop scale.
+An elevation profile of this line can then narrow the choices, which can then be examined in more detail.
+Features such as multiple summits, ridges, cliffs, or the general configuration often will allow a definite identification.
+For confirmation, an elevation profile can be done on the final bearing line to the feature.
+Holding a straight edge across the elevation display on the monitor will indicate if the feature would be visible.
+With the drag and drop scale now accurate to 0.1 to 0.2 degrees, the number of candidates for an ID are greatly reduced.
 Accuracy:

 Estimating ultimate accuracy is problematic.
 Errors may result from inaccuracy in locating a feature seen in the photographs on the map or in locating the origin of the bearing line, or inaccuracies in the map itself.
-In some cases the precise location of a feature, such as the exact true summit, is not clear from the topographic map.
-In addition, bearings to nearby features as reported by Topo! change in an incremental fashion.
+In some cases the precise location of a feature, such as the exact true summit is not clear from the topographic map.
+In addition, bearings to nearby features as reported by NGS Topo! change in an incremental fashion.
 For distances less than a mile or two, this increment can be significant, unless the map is used with a magnification of 200 or 300%.
 However in the majority of cases, and baring mis-identification, bearings should be accurate to one or two tenths of a degree.
 Likewise distances should be accurate to one or two tenths of a mile.
 Although Topo! displays these values to 1/100 of a mile and 1/100 of a degree, they were rounded to the nearest tenth on this basis.
 USGS topographic maps use Lambert Conformal Conic projections.
 Distances and directions (bearings) are considered to be 'reasonably accurate' by the USGS, but the error increases with the distance from the standard parallels used in making the map.
 For 7.5 and 15 minute USGS topographic maps, standard parallels vary between mapping locations.
 A first approximation of the magnitude of error for this projection suggests that for distant identifications (e.g. Mt.
 Adams) specifying distances to a hundredth of a mile would not be appropriate, but reporting to a tenth of a mile is.
-More information is available on the USGS website at http://mac.usgs.gov Errors With every proofreading, a few typos and other errors continue to pop up.
-There are certain to be more, and I would be most grateful to hear of any errors you find so that they may be corrected.
-There are also some inconsistencies in naming from one location to another because additional information was available, or because naming criteria evolved.
-Larry Robinson April 22, 2007 Bearing Scale:
+More information is available on the USGS website at http://mac.usgs.gov Errors:

+With every proofreading, a few typos and other errors continue to pop up.
+There are certain to be more, and I would be most grateful to hear of any errors you find so that I can correct them.
+There are also some inconsistencies in naming from one panorama to another because additional information became available, or because my naming criteria evolved.

+Larry Robinson, March 7, 2008

+Email: lrobinson@covad.net

+Bearing Scale:

 The bitmap scale below can be used as is to get approximate bearings.
 For greater accuracy, say to within 0.2 degrees, it should be scaled up or down so that it agrees with known features.
-For the digital images, start with a 103 to 104% enlargement.